aanker/xwordlist/docs/help.md

 Refine which text to keep by using regex patterns.
 Whereas other options such as `--container` or `--webextract` will grab all of the text within whatever containers and/or elements specified, `--regex` allows you to narrow down to particular parts of text strings to keep.
 For examples of patterns to use, see regex examples. (*TK: regex examples*)

 #### **--convert** "chars" (optional)
 Take any block of text and turn it into a list of words.
 If `"chars"` is not specified, the software uses spaces to separate text into words and in most cases, that will suffice.
 If you do need to specify `"chars"`, put all characters to be used as delimiters inside the quotes.
 For instance, if you want to separate text blocks connected by either dashes or spaces, you would use `--convert "- "`.
+Be careful with back slashes (`\`) which can act as an escape character.

 ## Word Transformation